twudat/twudat.github.io/README.md

 ### And just one (for now) adult-content kodi addon

-### Includes an early verions of the patcher that is just for SreamArmy's XXX-O-DUS plugin
+### Includes an early verions of the patcher that is just for StreamArmy's XXX-O-DUS plugin

 StreamFreedom Patcher can remove the pinsystem requirements and other malicious code from StreamArmy repo addons.